orangeturtle739/bluehunters/README.md

 Are there publishing opportunities for your project?
 Ethical considerations.
 Refering to the IEEE Code of Ethics, specifically explain how decisions you made or actions you took in this project were consistent with this Code of Ethics.
 I expect at least 200 words on this topic.
 A bulleted list will not be acceptable. -->

 This assignment was an interesting exploration into short-range distance determination using Bluetooth, a generally unconventional approach.
 We were warned beforehand about the difficulties in using Bluetooth RSSI, a measurement particularly susceptible to multipath interference, as a distance sensor -- both in the papers and reference materials researched before implementation, as well as by course staff in the early stages of our project.
 We worked with the course staff to simplify and stratify our project into workable milestones.
-Our final demo represents a midpoint of our original plan.
+Our final project is a reduced version of our original plan.

-Our hunting bots had reliable performance when they stayed within 1 m of the beacon.
-After this rough threshold, the signal strength from the beacon (already noisy) would only make a shallow gradient that the hunting bot could not consistently follow.
+Our hunting bots worked reliably when they stayed within roughly 1 m of the beacon.
+After this, they entered the land of shallow gradients: the signal strength from the beacon (already noisy) would not change very much, and often only due to noise.
+The hunting bots normally could never recover from this.
 Our bots also worked better in larger, more open spaces, preferably without metal structures like tables or doors nearby.
 Both of these are reasonable given the operating range of BLE 4.0.

 We reused some of the code from the [Self-Balancing Robot](https://people.ece.cornell.edu/land/courses/ece4760/FinalProjects/f2015/dc686_nn233_hz263/final_project_webpage_v2/dc686_nn233_hz263/index.html) as [cited](#code-and-designs-borrowed-from-others) in  our references section, and explained in [IMU](#imu).
 The rest of the design is ours, and is not an infringement on intellectual property.

-TODO: maybe mention the firmware flashing stuff?
+We also used the Bluetooth firmware flashing technique we discovered on the [Arduino forums](http://forum.arduino.cc/index.php?topic=393655.msg2709528#msg2709528).

 We did not reverse-engineer any technology, and did not encounter any issues with trademarks or patents.
 We did not have to sign non-disclosure to get a sample part.
-We don't wish to patent this project.
 We hope to further polish our findings and report, and will aim to publish them in a print magazine, ideally as a part of ECE 4920.

 There are many potential avenues for improvements or further development.
-In addition to more circumstantial difficulties encountered during the project work period (such as extremely uneven servos), two areas of potential improvmeent are as follows:
+In addition to more circumstantial difficulties encountered during the project work period (such as extremely uneven servos), two areas of potential improvement are as follows:

 - *Communication between the two robots*.
 The strengths of Bluetooth are certainly not distance measurement by RSSI, but the reliable communication between modules.
 It would be straightforward for one hunting robot to inform the other whether it believes it is approaching the beacon or not.
 In the simplest case, a hunting robot that is approaching, or already at, the beacon can provide a second point of reference for a currently hunting robot.
 - *More complete usage of IMU*.
 A lot of development time was spent simply on getting the PIC to compass communication running, and not much time was spent on calibrating the sensor or processing the data.
 Given more time, we could continue to work towards dead reckoning of the mobile robots.
 This, paired with inter-swarm communication, would make for a much more sophisticated and likely much more efficient system.
 (Of course, this does not resolve the shallow gradients problem -- but it would allow the approach to the beacon to be much faster.)